dennisdoomen/blog/_posts/2023/2023-01-13-estimations-and-planning.md

 * And the same can be said about the team structure.
 If they haven't been set-up in a way to work on the right things at the right time with the right people, change the structure.
 * Accept that plans will change instead of fighting change.
 Thats why agile development was invented in the first place.
 Respond to a change instead of following a plan.
 That doesn't mean you can't have some kind of budget and remain control.
 Just make sure your backlog is properly prioritized.

 So what do you think?
 What are your biggest issues with planning and estimations.
 Let me know by commenting below.

-Oh, and follow me at [@ddoomen](https://twitter.com/ddoomen) to get regular updates on my everlasting quest for better solutions.
+## About me
+I'm a Microsoft MVP and Principal Consultant at [Aviva Solutions](https://avivasolutions.nl/) with 26 years of experience under my belt.
+As a coding software architect and/or lead developer, I specialize in building or improving (legacy) full-stack enterprise solutions based on .NET as well as providing coaching on all aspects of designing, building, deploying and maintaining software systems.
+I'm the author of [Fluent Assertions](https://www.fluentassertions.com), a popular .NET assertion library, [Liquid Projections](https://www.liquidprojections.net), a set of libraries for building Event Sourcing projections and I've been maintaining [coding guidelines for C#](https://www.csharpcodingguidelines.com) since 2001.
+You can find me on [Twitter](https://twitter.com/ddoomen) and [Mastadon](https://mastodon.social/@ddoomen).